percona/portal-doc/docs/advisors/checks/mysql_configuration_max_connections_usage.md

 # MySQL max connection usage check
 ## Description
-The status variable **max_used_connections** indicates the highest number of connections utilized since the previous system restart.
-If this value approaches the predetermined **max_connections** limit, it warrants attention.
+The status variable **max_used_connections** indicates the highest number of connections used since the previous system restart.
+This warrants attention when the value approaches the predetermined **max_connections** limit.

 ## Resolution